Abortion in Maryland: Abortion financing

-On January 19, 2023, on Governor Wes Moore's first day of office, he fulfilled a campaign promise to release $3.5 million in funds for abortion training, previously withheld by the former Republic governor.
+On January 19, 2023, on Governor Wes Moore's first day of office, he fulfilled a campaign promise to release $3.5 million in funds for abortion training, previously withheld by the former Republican governor.

+Abortion funds operate across the country to fill in gaps left by inadequate governmental and personal funding for abortion seekers — there are several funds specifically dedicated to funding abortions in Maryland.
+They are financed by individual donors, private foundations, and state and local grants.

 Abortion rights views and activities

-Violence

-On May 13, 2022, the Alpha Pregnancy Center in Reisterstown, Maryland was vandalized by “Jane’s Revenge,” the far-left group that claimed the Madison, WI arson attack.
-Among other graffiti, they wrote "If abortions aren't safe, neither are you."

-Around May 14, 2022, the BirthRight pregnancy resource nonprofit in Frederick, Maryland was vandalized with pro-abortion graffiti.
+Activism

+Pro-Choice Maryland (formerly NARAL Pro-Choice Maryland) is an organization that advocates for abortion rights in the state.

+There are several abortion funds specifically dedicated to funding abortions in the state of Maryland.

 Protests

 People from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Direct action protests include the vandalizing of the Alpha Pregnancy Center in Reisterstown, Maryland on May 13, 2022, by Jane's Revenge, the far-left abortion rights group that has targeted pregnancy crisis centers as well as a church and a Congressional office.
+Among other graffiti, they wrote "If abortions aren't safe, neither are you."
+Around May 14, 2022, the BirthRight crisis pregnancy center in Frederick, Maryland was vandalized with abortion rights graffiti.

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protests were held in Annapolis and Baltimore.

+In Chevy Chase, Maryland on January 22, 2023, abortion rights protesters rallied outside of Brett Kavanaugh's home after a documentary investigating his sexual assault allegations premiered at the Sundance Film Festival.

 Anti-abortion views and activities

 Violence

 On July 7, 1984, eight weeks after a bomb threat to Planned Parenthood's state headquarters in Baltimore, MD the Annapolis Planned Parenthood office in Annapolis Maryland was bombed causing extensive damage.
 While no injuries were reported, there were broken windows, a hole opened in the front of the building and structural damage to the ceiling.
 The federal Bureau of Alcohol, Tobacco and Firearms investigated the possible connection to a July 4 explosion at the National Abortion Federation offices in Washington DC.

-In January 1985 three men from Maryland; Thomas Eugene Spinks, Kenneth William Shields and Michael D. Bray were charged in connection with the bombing of the National Abortion Federation, and the bombing of Planned Parenthood of Maryland in Annapolis as well as six other Maryland, D.C, and Virginia area bombings; the bombings of the Hillcrest Clinic in Norfolk, Va., the Metropolitan Medical Women’s Center in Rockville, Md., the Randolph Medical Center in Wheaton, Md., the Metropolitan Family Planning Institute in Suitland, Md.; and the New Year’s Day bombing of the Hillcrest Women’s Surgi- Center in Washington D.C.
+In January 1985 three men from Maryland; Thomas Eugene Spinks, Kenneth William Shields and Michael D. Bray were charged in connection with the bombing of the National Abortion Federation, and the bombing of Planned Parenthood of Maryland in Annapolis as well as six other Maryland, D.C, and Virginia area bombings; the bombings of the Hillcrest Clinic in Norfolk, Va., the Metropolitan Medical Women's Center in Rockville, Md., the Randolph Medical Center in Wheaton, Md., the Metropolitan Family Planning Institute in Suitland, Md.; and the New Year's Day bombing of the Hillcrest Women's Surgi- Center in Washington D.C.
 All three men were found guilty; Shields sentenced to two years in prison, Bray ten years, and Spinks, considered the principal instigator, 15 years.